typefacedesign/document-driven-typedesign/ux/userjourneys.md

 CM: Ok, can you clarify what a test document is again?
 I think we need a glossary for some of these words as it isn't 100% clear what they are.

-*DC: Dan also brought up (a) printing and (b) non-latin.
+**DC: Dan also brought up (a) printing and (b) non-latin.
 For (b) I think the Dave persona takes care of this, since such a user can add a series of tests using whatever langauge text they like.
 For (a) I guess that a good Print CSS file will do the trick, and then (with the appropriate JS keybinding library) it should be fast to key answers to the test that are already decided.
-How should printing be handled in the UI?*
+How should printing be handled in the UI?**

+**DC: Why have an Add Fmaily button?
+Why not just say that there is always a empty family, and when Chris clicks 'add font' then 2 thigns happen, a font is added, and a new empty family is created?**